 Rather than focus on his sister, I think you need to be gentle with yourself but take steps to talk to your husband to try to understand how you have both ended up in this difficult situation.

-Q: For how much time can a married man be separated from his wife before he cheats?
+Question: For how much time can a married man be separated from his wife before he cheats?

-A: Do you mean actually separated, as in taking a break from the marriage -in which case it may technically be classed as cheating but if the relationship has broken down to that extent, it may be the final death knell to the marriage.
+Answer: Do you mean actually separated, as in taking a break from the marriage -in which case it may technically be classed as cheating but if the relationship has broken down to that extent, it may be the final death knell to the marriage.

 Or, do you mean being physically separated – for example travelling on business or a lads’ holiday?